KAT Loco is the Latest Project to Tackle Movement in VR

 Unlike its big space consuming omnidirectional treadmill, KAT Loco is a foot-based locomotion system made up of three pucks.
 Two attach around a user’s ankles while the third attaches to their waist.
 This enables them to then walk or run on the spot to initiate movement in VR.
 As movement can be one of the greatest barriers to comfortable VR gameplay, making players physically move in a natural way without needing roomscale or cumbersome tech has proven to be popular.

 As you may expect, KAT Loco enables forward movement by simply jogging.
 But for locomotion to truely work in VR the solution needs to offer more.
 So players will be able to move backwards, and strafe – essential for first-person shooters (FPS).
 KAT VR has even included ‘Cruise Control’, enabling players to move in one direction at a particular speed without having to move their legs; which is perfect for large open worlds like Fallout 4 VR.

 KAT VR launched a Kickstarter crowd-funding campaign a couple of days ago and managed to achieve its $50,000 USD goal within the first 24 hours.
-Currently sat at just over $57,000, backing tiers for the system start from $99 for the Early Bird price.
+Currently sat at just over $57,000, backing tiers for the system aren’t too expensive for the Early Bird price.
 There are still plenty left at that price but sales are capped at 500 units.